weavejester/intentions/README.md

 [![Build Status](https://travis-ci.org/weavejester/intentions.svg?branch=master)](https://travis-ci.org/weavejester/intentions)

 Intentions are a tool for runtime polymorphism in Clojure and ClojureScript.
-They behave the much same as multimethods, with one key
+They behave much same as multimethods, with one key
 exception: where multimethods *override* inherited behavior, intentions *combine* it.